loykin/provisr/README.md

 - PID file (spec.pid_file)
     - If provided, the manager writes the child PID to this file immediately after a successful start.
+    - Extended format for safety and recovery:
+        1) First line: PID
+        2) Second line: JSON-encoded Spec snapshot (optional; used to recover process details on restart)
+        3) Third line: JSON-encoded meta with `{ "start_unix": <seconds> }` (optional; used to verify PID identity)
+    - Older single-line and two-line formats remain supported for backward compatibility.
+    - The PIDFile detector validates that the PID refers to the same process by comparing the recorded start time with the current process start time, preventing PID reuse mistakes.
     - The parent directory is created if missing (mode 0750).
     - Must be an absolute, cleaned path (e.g., /var/run/provisr/demo.pid).